-Once the access agreement is signed, the McKenzie Watershed Council or Upper Willamette Soil & Water Conservation District will contact you to schedule a property assessment.
+Once the access agreement is signed, PWP staff from the McKenzie Watershed Council, Upper Willamette Soil & Water Conservation District, or McKenzie River Trust will contact you to schedule a property assessment.
 Learn more about how to get started with a property assessment from PWP.

 EWEB works with local partners to put on naturescaping workshops, which cover a variety of topics, including developing a functional and water-wise landscaping plan; planting the "right plant" in the "right place;" addressing invasive species; the importance of riparian buffers to water quality; reducing pesticide and fertilizer use, and enriching soil quality through composting.